Iraneus/betamedneed/index.md

 show_call_box: false
 ---

-# Ensuring more timely access to medical care
+# Enabling more timely access to medical care

 Medneed enables medical facilities and providers to readily have the medical supplies and financing they need.